 There is also the potential for low birth weight or developmental delays in infants exposed to Suboxone during pregnancy due to prenatal exposure.
 However, it is crucial to note that these risks are generally lower compared to the negative outcomes associated with untreated opioid dependence, such as fetal stress and premature birth.

-Misconceptions often arise around the naloxone component of Suboxone.
+Misconceptions often arise around the naloxone component of Suboxone, but understanding what naloxone is helps clarify its role and safety during pregnancy.
 Some fear that naloxone could harm the developing fetus, but studies have shown that the levels of naloxone in Suboxone are not significant enough to pose a risk during pregnancy.
 It is essential to differentiate between the controlled use of Suboxone and illicit opioid use when considering these risks.

 Comparing the risks of untreated opioid dependence to managed medication-assisted treatment highlights Suboxone’s importance in addiction medicine.
 Despite some risks, the controlled and supervised use of Suboxone is a safer alternative to the unpredictable and dangerous effects of untreated opioid addiction.